 Some medical conditions require a lengthy stay in intensive care, critical care or the general hospital floor.
 The term is meant to include the situation where a patient is admitted to the hospital for at least one overnight stay.
 However, some states consider hospitalization to occur after two or more overnight stays – while a one-night stay is considered outpatient.
 Regardless, both scenarios are covered as an essential health benefit under Obamacare.

 One of the most lauded components of healthcare coverage was full insurance for the costs of maternity and newborn care.
 Under the Affordable Care Act, compliant health insurance plans must include this, including preconception examinations and counseling, prenatal care for the duration of the pregnancy, postnatal care for mother and baby, well-baby checkups, lactation support, breast pump equipment, and assistance with barriers to health (e.g., smoking cessation, counseling for post-partum depression, screening and assistance for women facing intimate partner violence).

 5. Prescription Drugs

-Medication coverage is another hallmark of the Affordable Care Act, as plans are mandated to provide insurance for the (increasing) costs of medications.
+Medication coverage is another hallmark of the Affordable Care Act, as plans are mandated by the federal government to provide insurance for the (increasing) costs of medications.
 The degrees of coverage under this prong of essential health benefits vary from policy to policy, however, all plans must include some degree of assistance.

 Also, if you enroll in a plan that does not cover a medication you are used to taking, the insurance provider may be able to make an exception if (1) similar drugs included in the plan will not be effective, or; (2) similar drugs are likely to cause an adverse reaction.

-If you qualify for an exception, the insurance provider will treat the drug as “covered” under the plan, but will likely also charge a co-pay.
+If you qualify for an exception, your health insurance company will treat the drug as “covered” under the plan, but will likely also charge a co-pay.

 6. Rehabilitative and Habilitative Services